 The investigators interviewed the Director of Nursing who said the resident “was not placed in wound rounds [to be seen daily], however, should have been.”
 The Director said, “she should have been notified of [the resident’s] wound so that [they] could assess the area” saying “she was unsure why [the nursing staff assesses the resident’s] wound as a laceration.”

 If your loved one is suffering from abuse, neglect or mistreatment while a resident at Aperion Care Plum Grove, Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 can help.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Palatine.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Palatine.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved one’s harm, injury, or premature death.
-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
-This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+This agreement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.

 We offer every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 Our team of attorneys can begin working on your behalf today to make sure you are adequately compensated for your damages.
 All information you share with our law offices will remain confidential.